karan-pathak/guides/source/getting-started/js-primer.md

 ## Promises

-A `promise` is an object that may produce a value some time in the future: either a resolved value, or a reason that it’s not resolved (e.g., a network error occurred).
-A promise may be in one of 3 possible states: `fulfilled`, `rejected`, or `pending`.
+A `Promise` is an object that may produce a value some time in the future: either a resolved value, or a reason that it’s not resolved (e.g., a network error occurred).
+A `Promise` may be in one of 3 possible states: `fulfilled`, `rejected`, or `pending`.
+Promises were introduced in ES6 JavaScript.

-Let's start by why are they needed?
-Because JavaScript is single threaded and some of the things like querying data from your backend server or some other computationally heavy tasks take time thus blocking the thread, so it is efficient to not block the thread while these computations or data fetch occur - `promises` to the rescue.
-They provide a solution by returning a proxy object for a value not necessarily known when the promise is created.
-Hence we can use this proxy object and move on with our code along the single thread.
-This object will be resolved to a value or possibly rejected at some point in the future, thus not hindering the performance.
+Why are Promises needed in Ember?
+JavaScript is single threaded, and some things like querying data from your backend server take time, thus blocking the thread.
+It is efficient to not block the thread while these computations or data fetches occur - Promises to the rescue!
+They provide a solution by returning a proxy object for a value not necessarily known when the `Promise` is created.
+While the `Promise` code is running, the rest of the code moves on.

-For example, we will declare a basic `promise` named `myPromiseObject`.
+For example, we will declare a basic `Promise` named `myPromiseObject`.

 ```javascript
 let myPromiseObject = new Promise(function(resolve, reject) {